earthly/website/blog/_posts/2023-08-01-linux-network-commands.md

 Linux systems store network configuration details in files like `/etc/network/interfaces` or `/etc/sysconfig/network-scripts/ifcfg-<interface>`.
 These files define IP addresses, netmask, gateway, DNS servers, and more.

-Although not covered in detail here you can [read up](https://www.dipolnet.com/what_is_the_ip_address_network_mask_gateway__bib538.htm) to gain more profound knowledge of netmasks, gateways, and DNS in the context of Linux systems.
+Although not covered in detail here you can [read up](https://www.dipolnet.com/what_is_the_ip_address_network_mask_gateway__bib538.htm) to gain more knowledge of netmasks, gateways, and DNS in the context of Linux systems.

 Understanding network interfaces and their configuration is crucial for setting up and managing network connectivity.